-UMC's Primary Care Clinics follow the Patient-Centered Medical Home (PCMH) care delivery model.
-This care model coordinates patient care via a primary care physician that ensures that the patient receives care when and where they require it.
+UMC's Primary Care Clinics follow the Patient-Centered Medical Home (PCMH) Care Delivery model.
+This Care model coordinates patient care via a primary care physician to ensure the patient receives care when and where needed.

-A Primary Care, or Patient Centered, Medical Home is a team approach to providing complete healthcare.
-The team may include: Physicians, Nurse Practitioners, Physician Assistants, Nurses, Medical Assistants, Dietitians, Clinical Pharmacists, Family, Friends... and, the most important team member: YOU!
+A Primary Care, or Patient Centered Medical Home is a team approach to providing complete healthcare.
+The team may include: physicians, nurse practitioners, physician assistants, nurses, medical ssistants, dietitians, clinical pharmacists, family, friends and the patient!

-In a medical home, healthcare is always Patient-Centered.
-This means that you, improving your health, and promoting your wellness are the focus of the PCMH team.
+In a medical home, health care is always patient-centered.
+This means improving the patient's health and promoting the patient's wellness is always the focus of the PCMH team.

 - Help find and work with other medical experts or specialists when necessary

 - Coordinate additional services including pharmacy, laboratory, rehabilitation, and diagnostic imaging

 - Guide the patient on how to be more actively involved in healthcare

 In a medical home, the patient's team will work together on what is most important.

 - Answer questions to help understand healthcare needs

 - Address health concerns and guide in the best way